Why You Can't Hire Your Way Out of a Broken Process

 Why Scaling Business Operations Breaks Down

 The difficulty of coordination does not increase linearly with headcount.
-It increases exponentially.
+It increases quadratically.
 The formula for communication lines in a team is n(n-1)/2, where n is the number of people.
 A team of three has three communication channels.
 A team of 10 has 45.
 A team of 15 has 105.
 A team of 25 has 300.

 This is not abstract mathematics.
 It is the reason your Monday morning feels different at 20 people than it did at eight.
 More messages.
 More meetings.
 More "just checking in" interruptions.
 More decisions waiting on information that someone has but nobody can find quickly.